tanaylab-admin/Gmara/README.md

 * In each namespace, there is a set of "canonical" gene names.

 * It is assumed that once a name was added to a namespace, it is never removed - only renamed to some new name(s).
-  It may be that multiple old names are combined into a new one or that an old name is split into several new ones.
+It may be that multiple old names are combined into a new one or that an old name is split into several new ones, or possibly that the name is "retired" (no longer used) - but would be kept to allow processing old data.

+  This sensible policy doesn't hold even for numerical namespaces like Ensembl due to "reasons".
+Specifically new versions of the namespace simply drop "retired" identifiers making it hard to deal with old data sets.
+We try and map such retired names to the new names, and keep them around even if they were completely removed, to make it easier for looking up names from older data sets.

+  In cases of a true ambiguity (an old gene being renamed to a new name, and another different gene given the old name) we consider the two names to be alternatives of each other and therefore any list containing one of these genes will also contain the other.
+This isn't ideal but seems to be the best we can do given the purpose of this repository (which is to maintain *initial* lists for analysis).

 * Each canonical name has an associated set of "alternative" (alias and/or older) names to reflect usage and/or changes made to the namespace over time.